diprajgirase/diprajgirase/README.md

 <!--## Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">  --->
 <a href="https://samujjwaal.me/"><img src="cartn.png" align="right" height="300" /></a>

 Glad to see you here!
-I’m a Frontend Developer with deep passion for JavaScript and the open-source community.
+I’m a Frontend Developer with deep passion for JavaScript and the Open-Source Community.
 I balance code with creativity and find peace in a sip of tea🧋. <br><br>
 Recently, I've been diving into DevOps to streamline workflows and optimize deployments.

-- Passionate about guiding teams and driving projects to success 👥🚀
+- 🚀 Passionate about guiding teams and driving projects to success.
-- Outside of work, I’m in cinematography and energized by video games 🎮
+- 🌟 Outside of work, I’m in cinematography and energized by video games.
-- When I'm not coding, find me capturing moments with my camera 📸🌟
+- 📸 When I'm not coding, find me capturing moments with my camera.
-- Talk to me about if Earth actually is flat, would headlights work at light speed, and everything in between 💬
+- 💬 Talk to me about if Earth actually is flat, would headlights work at light speed, and everything in between.

  <h2>How I'd define myself...literally 🤓
 </h2>